-PIs who have not historically worked in cancer research but are proposing creative hypotheses and research plans for this field are encouraged to apply.
-Similarly, PIs pursuing original and potentially high-impact basic science programs that have the potential to be translated toward clinical investigations or provide "proof of principle" are also encouraged to apply.
-It is expected that the PI will contribute significantly to, and have a major impact on, the institution's overall cancer research initiative.
 Funding will be given for exceptional PIs who will continue to develop new research methods and techniques in the life, population-based, physical, engineering, or computational sciences and apply them to solving outstanding problems in cancer research that have been inadequately addressed or for which there may be an absence of an established paradigm or technical framework.

 Ideal PIs will have specific expertise in cancer-related areas needed to address an institutional priority.
-PIs are expected to be approximately at the career level of a late assistant/early associate professor or equivalent.
-This funding mechanism considers expertise, accomplishments, and breadth of experience vital metrics for guiding CPRIT's investment in that person's originality, insight, and potential for continued contribution.
+PIs should be at the career level of a full professor or equivalent.
+This funding mechanism considers expertise, accomplishments, and breadth of experience as vital metrics for guiding CPRIT's investment in that person's originality, insight, and potential for continued contribution.
 Relevance to cancer research and to CPRIT's priority areas are important evaluation criteria for CPRIT funding.

-Applications nominating individuals who carry out patient-oriented research and who have demonstrated exceptional ability to lead innovative discovery campaigns through conduct of clinical trials are appropriate for this mechanism and are encouraged.
+Applications nominating individuals who carry out patient-oriented research and who have demonstrated exceptional ability to lead innovative discovery campaigns through conduct of clinical trials are appropriate for this mechanism and encouraged.

-Additionally, population research that addresses the burden of cancer in Texas is a priority for CPRIT.
+Additionally, prevention and population health research that addresses the burden of cancer in Texas is a priority for CPRIT.
 Applications nominating individuals who have demonstrated exceptional ability to lead innovative research programs involving any component across the continuum of cancer prevention and control research are appropriate for this mechanism and are highly encouraged.